 Norsk Tipping does not have a corporate assembly.

 The Board and its composition are governed by article 3 of the articles of association.
 The Board comprises six independent representatives appointed by the Ministry of Culture and two representatives from Norsk Tipping elected by the company’s employees.
 Two independent deputy representatives are also appointed, where the first deputy member attends board meetings on a fixed basis and there is a personal deputy for each of the employee-elected board members.
 The term ‘independent representatives’ is understood to mean that they are independent of influence from surplus funds recipients.
-Board members are appointed for a term of two years.
+Board members are appointed for a term of 2 years.

 In 2007, the articles of association were amended to clarify that gender representation on the Board must comply with the gender representation requirements in section 20-6, paragraph one of the Limited Liability Companies Act.
 The corporate governance guidelines issued by the Ministry of Culture stipulate requirements regarding the composition of boards with respect to board members’ expertise, capacity, and diversity.
-Board members must be appointed from a broad base and the composition of boards shall meet the requirements stipulated in the Equality and Anti-Discrimination Act.
-Furthermore, boards must include commercial/corporate economic expertise, expertise in public sector ownership and communication between the public and private sectors, sociopolitical expertise and general social awareness.
+Board members must be appointed from a broad base and the composition of boards shall meet the requirements stipulated in the Gender Equality Act.
+Furthermore, boards must include commercial/corporate economic expertise, expertise in public sector ownership and communication between the public and private sectors, socio-political expertise, and general social awareness.
 In addition to this, board members must be socially oriented and be aware of and understand the company’s social role.
 No particular emphasis is placed on environmental considerations when selecting board members.

 Employees of Norsk Tipping have the opportunity to raise issues via the employee representatives on the Board.
 The CEO of Norsk Tipping attends board meetings but has no voting rights.